Denmark national football team: Hjulmand era: 2020–2024

-At UEFA Euro 2020, Denmark were beaten 1–0 by Finland; in a match marked by Christian Eriksen's heart attack in the 42nd minute which led to the match being suspended for over two hours.
-In the following match, Denmark lost their second match to Belgium 2–1, despite initially taking the lead.
-They avoided elimination in the final round of matches with an impressive 4–1 victory against Russia.
-They therefore became the first team to qualify for the knockout phase of a European Championship despite two opening defeats.
-Facing Wales in the round of 16, Denmark won by a large margin (4–0) which earned them a quarter-final tie with the Czech Republic.
-Denmark won the tie 2–1 to progress to the next round.
-Their European Championship run ended with an extra time defeat to England in the semi-finals.
-Mikkel Damsgaard opened the scoring with a sublime free-kick on the half-hour mark before England equalised and subsequently won in extra time.
-Despite the elimination, Denmark's performance was widely praised by the sporting press, in particular for its resilience in overcoming the difficult situation caused by Eriksen's heart condition in the first group match, and for its high-quality teamwork and attacking play.
+At UEFA Euro 2020, Denmark were beaten 1–0 by Finland.
+During the match, Christian Eriksen suffered a heart attack in the 42nd minute which led to the match being suspended for over two hours.
+The following day, Denmark put in an attractive display of teamwork against Belgium, but ultimately lost 2–1.
+On the final matchday, Denmark put in a fine performance to defeat Russia 4–1, finishing 2nd in the group with the same number of points as the Finns and the Russians, but a superior head-to-head goal difference.
+Denmark became the first team to qualify for the knockout phase of a European Championship despite two opening defeats.
+Facing Wales in the round of 16, Denmark won by a large margin (4–0) to challenge the Czech Republic for a place in the last four of the competition.
+It won this duel of outsiders 2–1.
+Its run came to an end in the semi-final against England, a 2–1 defeat in extra time, despite Mikkel Damsgaard opening the scoring with a sublime free-kick on the half-hour mark.
+Despite the disappointment of being eliminated, the Scandinavian team's performance was widely praised by the sporting press, in particular for its resilience in overcoming the difficult situation caused by Eriksen's heart condition in the first group match, and for its high-quality teamwork and attacking play.

 In the 2022–23 UEFA Nations League A, they finished second in their group, only one point behind Croatia and winning twice against world champions France.
 Denmark also qualified for the 2022 FIFA World Cup, topping Group F in the qualification campaign ahead of Scotland, with nine victories, eight of which without conceding a goal.

-At the 2022 World Cup, Denmark were drawn again with France, Tunisia and Australia in group D. They began their campaign with a goalless draw with Tunisia.
-In the second game, Denmark lost 2–1 to France after a brace from Kylian Mbappé.
-With a win essential, Denmark were unable to defeat Australia and were therefore eliminated; finishing bottom of their group.
+In the 2022 World Cup, Denmark were drawn again with France, Tunisia and Australia in group D. Due to their impressive Euro 2020 performance and World Cup qualifying and Nations League displays, expectations for Denmark to make a historic breakthrough were high.
+Denmark were reinforced with the return of captain Christian Eriksen, who recovered from the Euro 2020 stroke.
+Denmark finished last in their group with only one point and one goal scored.

 The UEFA Euro 2024 qualifiers were also a tough affair for Denmark, seeded first in the draw but struggling in most of their matches, including a humiliating 3–2 defeat in Kazakhstan after leading 2–0.
 Nevertheless, the Danish team managed to finish top of their group with 7 wins, 1 draw and 2 defeats, and qualified for their 10th continental finals.
 At UEFA Euro 2024, Denmark qualified as runners-up in their group but were eliminated by Germany in the round of 16.
 Following the tournament, Hjulmand resigned on 19 July 2024, and his assistant Morten Wieghorst was named as the new manager on a short-term contract until the end of 2024.